-It is very easy to the change the encoding of CSV files in Easy Data Transform:
+It is easy to the change the encoding of CSV files in Easy Data Transform:

 Drag the CSV file or Excel spreadsheet whose encoding you wish to change onto Easy Data Transform.
+If it is an Excel file with multiple sheets, choose the sheet you want to convert.
 A pink input item will be added.

 A window will appear.
 Choose the file name and location.
 Choose CSV file for the file type.